 There are more photographs of me golfing but, oof, they don’t look right.

 After my 1st trip to the New Hampshire Highland games, I became enamored with some of its music (and with men who swipe their kilts before sitting 🙃).
 Have Playlists of Scottish tunes.

 I am a fabric designer @ heart.
 I love fabric, yarns, looms, the whole thing.
 Loved pulling fabrics apart to recreate or create something new.
 Cried in a textile museum in India as I looked at a piece on display, wondering how it could have been done so long ago, knowing what it would take to produce it.

 I have been to Scotland twice yet not to the Outer Hebrides!
 Shall be the first stop on the next voyage.
 I learned about Harris Tweed when a friend mailed me (back when magazine clippings arrived by mail) a few pages out of a magazine with an article about The Orb.
 Never, back then, did I imagine I would go to Scotland.
 Now I wonder how I went twice but didn’t visit the islands.
-Yes, I have bought Harris Tweed while there, a lot of it, but going to the source would beat buying anything Harris Tweed — well, maybe.
+Yes, I have bought Harris Tweed articles while there, a lot of them, but going to the source would beat buying anything Harris Tweed — well, maybe.

 Discovered, in a blink, how to transcribe the writing in my smart notepad.
 My hearts and =) and =( got transcribed as emojis.
 Yes, what I write on paper becomes electronic!
 Will ease up on the emojis.